 Damn and double damn.

 My solo time in the city ended.
 John arrived.
-We explored every nook and cranny of the Intrepid and then set sail for 20160923_125349our planned cruise.
+We explored every nook and cranny of the Intrepid and then set sail for our planned cruise.
 On the last evening, after a perfectly lovely outing sailing in Newport, John came down with a fever.
 We had some excellent travel karma and were able to catch an earlier flight home after disembarking, arriving home at noon rather than the planned 8 PM last Saturday (the 24th).

 He showered and took a nap, I began tackling laundry and shoring up our supplies (groceries!).
 And by Sunday evening, I, crawled into bed feeling less than stellar.
 We had Monday off together – and rested.
 Tuesday, we both went “back to work”.
 And frankly, I only had energy to devote to client calls and not enough energy to go back to the task of editing.